FranciscoOrdonez/PokerPython/README.md

 1.9.
 Create a temporary  dictionary to store: “ total: and “hicard” values with values zero: Hand_value = {‘total”:0,’hiCard’:0}

 2. CHECK IF CARDS ARE CORRECT.
 This will check if cards have values according to cards.
-The numbers are from 2 to A and suites are S,H,D or C.  If this condition is not true, the program will send a number zero as a result with a message indicating that the cards are not correct, finishing the program.
+The numbers are from 2 to A and suites are S,H,D or C.  If this condition is not true, the program will send a number zero as a result with a message indicating that the cards are not correct, finishing the program.View code [here](coding/checkcards)

-3. EVALUATE HAND1 AND STORE RESULTS
+3. EVALUATE HAND1 AND STORE RESULTS.
+View code [here](coding/hand1)

 3.1.
 With the array hand1,  initialize dictionary Hand_value.